The United States of America is facing a cosmic reckoning.

 What that looks like, though, is a very personal choice.
 Maybe we are going through metamorphosis, a cellular-level transformation; maybe each one of us is an imaginal cell.
 If we are becoming a butterfly, some of us will become the wings, others the eyes, others the legs and the heart and the lungs — from our personal vantage points, we can’t necessarily see the big picture, so we should be cautious around judging others.
 We each have a unique role to play, and we each have to follow our own inner compass to live out the blueprint for that role.

 It’s my prayer that we move through the portal of the US Pluto Return as consciously as possible, channeling the death energy towards the big lie and oppressive systems within ourselves; in this way we can transmute as much human, animal and earth death as possible.
 Beyond that, at this point, I have no advice on what to “do”.
 I am grateful to all who took the journey of these words, and are arriving at this heavy edge of truth with me.
 I’ll be back — but really, we’re all going to have to let Pluto take it from here.

 This is the first essay of a five-part series.
-I’m planning to complete them by the of the year, and publish them here on Medium as they are ready.
-Follow me so you don’t miss them!
-For more astro-political reading, check out my other essay, Astrology for the New World, and the Astrology for Activists ebook it introduces.
+The second essay, Deep State Rising, was released in July 2022.
+I’m planning to complete all five by mid-2023, and publish them here on Medium as they are ready.
+Remember to follow me so you don’t miss them!
+For more astro-political reading, check out my other essay, Astrology for Apocalypse, and the Astrology for Apocalypse ebook it introduces.

-You can also find me at www.activistastro.com and @astrologyforactivists on IG.
-If you want to send me a little love in compensation for my hundreds of hours in the underworld, you can tip me at paypal.me/activistastro, or on Venmo @hummingbirdstar .
+You can also find me at www.astrologyfortherevolution.com and @astrologyfortherevolution on IG.
+If you want to send me a little love in compensation for my hundreds of hours in the underworld, you can tip me at paypal.me/activistastro, or on Venmo @astrofortherevolution .